mjordan/islandora_scg/README.md

 * To ingest books, you will need [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch)
 * To ingest newspaper issues, you will need [Islandora Newspaper Batch](https://github.com/mjordan/islandora_newspaper_batch)

-ImageMagick must be installed on the server.
-It is by default installed on most, if not all, Islandora servers.
+ImageMagick must be installed on the server, which is the case on most, if not all, Islandora servers.

 ## Usage